nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Viewing a student : `viewstu`

-View a student's details in classMATE
+View a student's details in ClassMATE

 Format: `viewstu INDEX`